 - On the ribbon, under Feature Layer, click the Labeling tab.

 In the Layer group, the Label button is selected.
 This confirms that labeling is turned on for the layer.
 (Clicking the button turns the labels on and off.)

 The Text Symbol group shows the label symbol properties.
-The font is Arial 8 point Regular and the color is Lichen Green.
+The font is Arial 8 point Regular and the color is Lichen Green (its RGB value is 137, 137, 68) .
 These settings match the ArcMap layer property settings.

 Explore the layout

 A quick visual comparison of the ArcMap and ArcGIS Pro layouts shows that they are nearly identical.
-In this section, you'll inspect some of the layout elements.
+You'll take a closer look at some of the layout elements.

 - Make the Kelburn Layout view active.

 In the last section, you zoomed in on the Wellington map to see the suburb names and boundaries.
 Notice that the Wellington map frame in the layout remains zoomed out to the entire city.
-In ArcGIS Pro, you can compose a layout while continuing to navigate freely in the map view—something you can't do in ArcMap.
+In ArcGIS Pro, you can compose a layout while navigating freely in the map view—something you can't do in ArcMap.

 The Contents pane lists all the elements in the layout.
 To work with an element, you can select it on the layout view or in the Contents pane.